Why People Love or Hate Weimaraner Dogs!

 How do Weimaraners Get Along With Cats and Kids?

-Be careful though, with small children, as your Weimaraner might knock them down.
+Be careful though, with small children.
+A playful and excited Weimaraner might knock them down.
 You’ll need to train your Weimaraner not to jump.

-Also, be careful with cats or other small pets.
+Another word of caution.
+Be careful with cats or other small pets.
 Many Weims get along well with cats.
 However, because they are hunting dogs, natural instincts can take over.
-Cats and other small animals can be mistaken for prey!
+Cats and other small animals are sometimes mistaken for prey!